apache/druid/docs/ingestion/data-formats.md

   ~ under the License.
   -->

-Apache Druid can ingest denormalized data in JSON, CSV, or a delimited form such as TSV, or any custom format.
+Apache&circledR; Druid can ingest denormalized data in JSON, CSV, or a delimited form such as TSV, or any custom format.
 While most examples in the documentation use data in JSON format, it is not difficult to configure Druid to ingest any other delimited data.
 We welcome any contributions to new formats.

 This page lists all default and core extension data formats supported by Druid.